The Power of Love (Jennifer Rush song): Celine Dion version

-Canadian singer Celine Dion covered "The Power of Love" for her third English-language studio album, The Colour of My Love (1993).
-It was produced by David Foster and released as the first single in November 1993, by Columbia and Epic in North America, in December 1993 in Japan, and in early 1994 in the rest of the world.
-It hit number one in the US, Canada, and Australia and was a top ten hit in several other countries.
-The accompanying music video was directed by Randee St. Nicholas, depicting Dion performing in a luxurious apartment.
-Billboard later ranked Dion's version of "The Power of Love" as the 46th Top Love Song of All Time.
+Canadian singer Celine Dion recorded "The Power of Love" for her third English-language album, The Colour of My Love (1993).
+Produced by David Foster, it was issued as the album's lead single in November 1993.
+Dion's recording became an international success, reaching number one in the United States, Canada, and Australia, and entering the top ten in several other countries.
+The accompanying music video was directed by Randee St. Nicholas.
+Billboard later ranked her rendition as the 46th greatest love song of all time.